bvorland/azure-batch-demo/README.md

 ### On the VM Image:
 - NVIDIA GPU drivers (via Azure VM extension, if GPU enabled)
-- Base Ubuntu 22.04 LTS system
+- Base Ubuntu 22.04 LTS or AlmaLinux 8/9 system

 ### On Batch Pool Nodes (via start task):
-- Docker (docker.io)
+- Docker (docker.io on Ubuntu, docker-ce on AlmaLinux)
 - NVIDIA Container Toolkit (if GPU enabled)

 ### In the Docker Container (optional custom image):
 If you enable `BUILD_DOCKER_IMAGE=true`, a custom Docker image will be built with:
-- Python 3.10 with pip and setuptools
+- Python 3.10 (Ubuntu) or 3.11 (AlmaLinux) with pip and setuptools
 - PyTorch 2.1.2 with CUDA 12.1 support
-- Computer vision libraries: OpenCV, OpenSlide, FAISS
+- Computer vision libraries: OpenCV, FAISS
+  - Note: OpenSlide included on Ubuntu, not available on AlmaLinux
 - Hugging Face Transformers with pre-loaded models:
   - facebook/dino-vits8
   - facebook/dino-vits16